lightmetrica/lightmetrica-v3/doc/build.rst

 -------------

-To use this strategy, you need to install the dependencies externally using package management system or installing the libraries from source.
+To use this strategy, you need to install the dependencies externally using package management system or install the libraries from sources.
+This strategy is recommended in Linux environments.
 For instance, when you are using Ubuntu, you can use ``apt`` command to install dependencies by

 .. code-block:: bash